fxstein/GoProX/README.md

 The missing GoPro workflow and data manager for macOS.

 For those with one or more GoPro cameras.
 When using these action cameras regularly, the limitations of the GoPro ecosystem quickly become very obvious.
-GoPro is focusing its efforts on its mobile app experience and not much development is directed toward macOS.
+GoPro is focusing its efforts on its mobile app experience, and not much development is directed toward macOS.
 GoProX is geared toward (semi-) professionals and prosumers that simply need more from their devices.
 GoProX is based on a data-first approach to importing, processing and maintaining